Is there any prejudice against another man because of his skin?

 Is there any case law in which a similar fact evidence has been found to support an allegation of sexual assault made by one boy against another?
 (Manitoba, Canada)

-What is the test for bad faith in a child support application?
+What is the test for a province to continue to have its own administrative structure?
 (Manitoba, Canada)

 X